Last updated: June 2026

 Key statutes for property owners dealing with unauthorized occupants

-• HB 621 (2024) allows sheriffs to remove squatters within 24 hours when the owner provides ID, proof of ownership, and a signed affidavit.
+• HB 621 (2024) created a sheriff removal process when the owner provides ID, proof of ownership, and a signed affidavit.
 Squatters who present fraudulent documents face criminal charges.

 • Florida Statute §95.18 requires 7 years of continuous, open possession plus tax payments for an adverse possession claim.
 The claimant must file a return with the county property appraiser.